DanieleDeSensi/mammut/README.md

 Introduction
 ================================================================================================================
-Mammut (MAchine Micro Management UTilities) is a set of functions for the management of a local or a remote machine.
-It is structured as a set of modules, each managing a specific functionality (e.g. CPU frequencies, topology analysis, etc...).
+Mammut (MAchine Micro Management UTilities) is a set of functions for the management of a local or a remote machine, providing an object oriented abstraction of features normally provided by means of sysfs files or CPU registries.
+It is structured as a set of modules, each managing a specific functionality (e.g. CPU frequencies, topology analysis, energy counters reading, etc...).
+Mammut also provide the possibility to manage remote machines by using a client server mechanism.

 Currently, the following modules are present:

 + [Topology](./mammut/topology): Allows the navigation and the management of the CPU, Physical Cores and Virtual Cores of the machine.
+For example, it is possible to force cores into deepest idle states, to check their utilisation percentage, to read their voltage or to visit the topology tree.
 + [CPUFreq](./mammut/cpufreq): Allows to read and change the frequency and the governors of the Physical Cores.
 + [Energy](./mammut/energy): Allows to read the energy consumption of the CPUs.
-+ [Task](./mammut/task): Allows to manage processes and threads and read statistics about them.
++ [Task](./mammut/task): Allows to manage processes and threads.
+For example, it is possible to map threads on physical or virtual cores, to change their priority or to read statistics about them (e.g. cores' utilisation percentage).

 The documentation for each module can be found on the corresponding folder.